zachmccabe/zachmccabe.github.io/about.md

 ---

 These days I'm working as a ranch hand, in the good company of ancient oak trees.
-Time outside keeps me centered-ish.
+Time outside keeps me centered.

 I'm also the author and producer of The Photographers Field Guide to Beijing.